adilmoujahid/Blog/content/2014/twitter-analytics.md

 #Conclusion
 In this tutorial, we covered many techniques used in text mining.
 The code provide in this post could be modified to create a deeper analysis or could be adapted to another use case.
 For those who want to go further in text mining, I recommend to follow up by studying regular expressions.

-All the source code from this tutorial will be organized and uploaded to my [github account](https://github.com/adilmoujahid).
+You can find the source code from this tutorial in this github repository [github account](https://github.com/adilmoujahid/Twitter_Analytics).

 #references
 * http://en.wikipedia.org/wiki/Text_mining